mta-solutions/fsharp-data-validation/README.md

 }
 ```

+In the example above, the `failures` array contains global failures, while the `fields` object contains field failures.
+Each key in the `fields` object represents a field in the model, and the associated value is an array of failures for that field.
+Field names with nested properties are represented using dot notation.
+The index `[0]` is used to indicate the element at index 0 in the `additionalContacts` list.

 ## Validation Operations

 ### `refute*` Operations

-We already mentioned that type safe validation should transform the types as they are validated.
+In type-safe validation, we often need to transform types as they are validated.
-The easiest way to do this is with the `refute*` operations.
+The `refute*` operations provide a convenient way to perform such transformations during the validation process.

 #### `refute`

 The simplest operation is `refute`.
 It accepts a validation failure and immediately ends the validation process.
-This means that any additional validation operations that come after `refute` may not be processed.
+Any additional validation operations that come after `refute` will not be processed.

 ```fsharp
 validation {